12:12pm PT by Jackie Strause

 Only the character names and first-look images (below) have been revealed: Criss as Raymond, Corenswet as Jack, Pope as Archie, LuPone as Avis, McDermott as Ernie, Weaving as Claire, Parsons as Henry Wilson, Apatow as Henrietta, Mantello as Dick, Harrier as Camille, Taylor as Ellen Kincaid and Picking as actor Rock Hudson.
 In addition to Apatow, Michelle Krusiec, Queen Latifah, Mira Sorvino and Rob Reiner are guest stars.
 The series will feature a mix of fictional and real-life characters.

 The Premiere Date

-Hollywood will hit Netflix in May.
+Hollywood will hit Netflix on Friday, May 1.
 Though it will be the second Murphy series on the streamer, it is the first original since Murphy moved his overall deal from longtime home 20th Century Fox TV to Netflix in early 2018.
 Hollywood joins Ben Platt-starrer The Politician and the forthcoming One Flew Over the Cuckoo's Nest prequel Ratched, starring Paulson, as Murphy's first group of Netflix offerings (Ratched, which does not have a premiere date, was also produced under Murphy's 20th Century Fox Television pact).
 Also in the works for the streamer are musical film versions of The Boys in the Band and The Prom, a 10-episode A Chorus Line miniseries, a limited drama about Halston starring Ewan McGregor and a 10-part docuseries about Andy Warhol.
 Murphy still produces Pose, American Horror Story, American Crime Story, 911 and 911: Lone Star for the now Disney-owned TV studio.